KiiraWasTaken/auto-shutdown/README.md

 # Power Management Script Documentation

-## Overview
-This Python script allows users to choose a power management action (shutdown, hibernate, or sleep) and specify a delay before executing the chosen action.
-It provides a countdown display during the delay period.

 ## Usage
 1. **Choosing Power Action:**
    - Users are prompted to select one of the following actions: